 - Faculty must have (at least as indicated on department website or CV) an AOS in Aesthetics

 The Primary Condition:

-- Faculty must work primarily within Aesthetics (i.e., have a primary research program in/commitment to Aesthetics or to have one’s body of work reasonably suggest as much).
+- Faculty must work primarily within Aesthetics (i.e., have a primary research program in/commitment to Aesthetics, or have a body of work that reasonably suggests as much)

 Aesthetics at Leiter Top 50 (U.S.) Programs

 # of Programs with at least one AOS Faculty: 28